 This crock pot pork roast is one of the easiest crock pot recipes ever!
-The gravy makes itself right in the slow cooker and you’ll have juicy, flavorful pork and gravy to come home to!
-Serve over mashed potatoes or with a pile of buttered egg noodles for the ultimate comfort food.
+Just 3 ingredients and the gravy makes itself right in the slow cooker.
+You’ll end up with tender, flavorful pork roast and gravy that’s perfect over mashed potatoes, rice, or egg noodles!

 I received a comment from a reader the other day that they only use their slow cooker in the winter.